Laohakunakorn-Group/NLLAB_OT2_Protocol_Dev/Technical_error_active_learning/readme.md

 # **Jobs:**

-* Write Parser to convert the design_real.csv into a nested json containing the new pipetting settings to be iterated over for each experiment/replicate.
-The doe script takes replicated into account in the design so this should be straightfordward.
+* ~Write Parser to convert the design_real.csv into a nested json containing the new pipetting settings to be iterated over for each experiment/replicate.
+The doe script takes replicated into account in the design so this should be straightforward.~
 * Convert pipetting script to iterate over the pipetting settings nested json.
 * Build doe script for screening parameters.
 * Write scripts to analyse experimental design.
-* Randomise replicates across plate.
+* ~Randomise replicates across plate.~
 * Test multiple lysates